artifactory/dexter-kubeauth/README.md

 ## Authentication Flow

-`kubeauth` will open a new browser window and redirect you to your configured Idp.
-The only interaction you have is the login at your provider and your k8s config is updated automatically.
+`kubeauth` will open a new browser window and redirect you to Okta.
+The only interaction you have is the Okta login and your kubectl k8s config is updated automatically.

 ## Okta and RBAC Setup
+The Okta/RBAC integration process involves:
+- setting up an Okta Authorization Server;
+- setting up an Okta OIDC app;
+- configuring the k8s cluster kubeapiserver.

 (To be added...
 Detailed description for setting up Okta OIDC and Authentication servers and the corresponding RBAC kubeapi configuration).

 [kubeapi server config flags](https://zoom.us/j/7533652875?pwd=RlBSOVZNTjRKdTArMUNqVmc5SkRmZz09)
 [okta authorization server](https://developer.okta.com/docs/concepts/auth-servers/).
 [okta oidc app](https://developer.okta.com/docs/concepts/auth-overview/#openid-connect).